michaelahlers/scala-guide/src/main/scala/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/readme.md

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/version1/UserService.scala#L3-L5

-Before examining our revised request type, let's make a replacement for `Option` (and all the ambiguities it confers) by modeling how our arguments ought to match:
+Before examining our revised request type, let's make a replacement for `Option` (and all the ambiguities it entails) by modeling how our arguments ought to match.
+Right out the gate, we find our types are themselves a form of documentation our fellow engineers can't miss:

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/version1/Expression.scala#L6-L13

-Now, we find ourselves with a `GetUsersRequest` that's expressive and intuitive:
+Then, use them to make a `GetUsersRequest` that's expressive and intuitive:

 https://github.com/michaelahlers/scala-examples/blob/a013ad5fcd16106b313565dcda37051b69699966/src/main/scala-2/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/version1/GetUsersRequest.scala#L6-L19